rlugojr/kurmaos/README.md

 ### Build Process

-KurmaOS uses Linux Gentoo as the base OS for the build environment.
-Gentoo has several advantages, including being up-to-date, vanilla, and barebones.
+KurmaOS uses Gentoo as the base OS for the build environment.
+Gentoo has several advantages, including being up-to-date, vanilla, and bare bones.
 Gentoo is ideal for pulling and building on a minimal image.

 The Kurma build process leverages the [Apcera package build scripts](https://github.com/apcera/continuum-package-scripts).
-This provides you with a way to script the building of Kurma and an efficient machanism for building containers concurrently (such as on a full cluster).
+This provides you with a way to script the building of Kurma and an efficient mechanism for building containers concurrently (such as on a full cluster).
 The Kurma build process also allows you to build Apcera Continuum from a local virtual machine using one of the [trial images](https://www.apcera.com/getstarted/).
 This allows you to compile everything on a Linux virtual machine even if you're on a Mac or Windows host.